pangwuu/GaitVision/PCA Small Web App/README.md

         ```

         > **Note for Windows users:** Your path will look different, e.g., `cd "C:\Users\YourUser\Desktop\GaitVision-main\PCA Small Web App"`.
+    * For this web app, please ensure that the file path is enclosed in quotes.

 > **💡 Pro Tip: How to Copy a File Path**
 >